 When Should You Transition?

 Your kid relies on routine and naturally resists change.
 Knowing the right time to introduce a new bed to your child is the key to this adventure.
 Bringing it up too soon could spook them, but waiting too long can be a hazard if they’re starting to escape their crib and potentially hurting themselves.
+If you have adjusted the crib mattress to the lowest possible setting and your toddler can climb out of the crib, it is time to transition to a toddler bed.

 Around the ages 18-24 months, you’ll probably start seeing signs that your baby is ready for a bed (source).
 Once they’re tall and curious enough to start testing their crib’s safety, you’ll need to act fast.
 The rule of thumb is to transition as soon as they start climbing, but since not every kid is a natural escape artist, you might need a few more clues.